Burke and Hare – so famous are they, that they’re known as the ‘Edinburgh Murderers’, but what parts of their story are true?

 Another elusive character, Laird then disappears.
 But Bailey, in his book ‘The Year of the Ghouls’ mentions a curious sighting of her some thirty years later when she turns up as a nursemaid in Paris.

 I agree with Bailey that this is probably highly unlikely and goes completely against her supposed wish of living out her days in the remote Irish countryside.

 Did Burke or Hare Have Children?

 Both Wiliam Burke and William Hare had children.
-Both of William Burke’s natural children had remained in Ireland with his first wife when he came to Scotland in 1818.
+William Burke’s natural children remained in Ireland with his first wife when he came to Scotland in 1818.
 Hare’s only child with Margaret Laird is surrounded by uncertainty.
 Available sources cannot confirm whether the child was Hare’s, or a young child of James Logue, Laird’s first husband.

 William Burke’s two children with his first wife Margaret Coleman, remained in Ireland with their mother when Burke decided to try his luck on the Canal and hopped over to Scotland in 1818.